 6. “You are better/smarter than others because you are bilingual/multilingual.”
 Helping a child feel empowered by bilingualism is good.
 Encouraging a child to feel superior because of it is not.
 This is true for our children’s biculturalism as well!
 We can help our children feel good about bilingualism by using positive examples and supportive discussion topics.
 Saying things like, “Isn’t it wonderful that you can speak Russian with your father and me?” is positive.
 Telling our children that they are smarter because they know Russian may actually cause them to feel extra pressure and start to think, “If I don’t get the highest marks in class, does that mean that I am letting my family down and am no longer truly bilingual?”
 No child should grow up feeling this kind of pressure (or sense of superiority) because of bilingualism or biculturalism!

-7. “You hurt my feelings when you don’t speak (language x).”
+7. “You hurt me when you don’t speak (language x).”
 Our children should not be made to feel guilty because of our feelings about their bilingualism.
 It is fine to let our children know how we feel about them speaking our language but we need to take full ownership of our feelings.
 Before we say anything to our children, we need to work through our hurt feelings.
 It can be helpful to start by sitting down with our spouse to share our feelings and brainstorming ideas.
 Once that has been done, coming together as a family is almost always beneficial.
 Discussing feelings, expectations and disappointments with our children is highly encouraged, as long as everyone gets the chance to have their say (children included) and everyone uses “I statements” when talking about how they feel.